FRCScouter/.github/profile/README.md

-FRCScouter is a flexible scouting app for FRC teams, letting you fully customize forms and data logic with a simple JSON file—built by Lior Shap, 4744 alumni.
+The next level of scouting apps,
+Made for FRC program by FIRST.